317th Brigade Engineer Battalion Conducts Drone Operator Qualifications

-The Anduril Ghost-X Unmanned Aircraft System in operation by 317th Brigade Engineer Battalion, 3rd Brigade Combat Team, 10th Mountain Division near Mihail Kogălniceanu Air Base, Romania, Nov.
+U.S. Soldiers assigned to 317th Brigade Engineer Battalion, 3rd Brigade Combat Team, 10th Mountain Division, operate the Anduril Ghost-X Unmanned Aircraft System and a short range reconnaissance Skydio drone during a drone operator qualification near Mihail Kogălniceanu Air Base, Romania, Nov.
 24, 2024.
-The drone has a range of 12 kilometers, one hour of airtime and is primarily used for surveillance.
-(U.S. Army photo by Pfc.
+Soldiers were tested on launching, flying, and landing the drones in a field environment.
+Field training ensures our forces maintain the highest levels of proficiency and readiness.
+(U.S. Army Video by Pfc.
 Nathan Arellano Tlaczani)

 |Date Taken: